When it Comes to Your Vision There Are No"Stupid Questions."

 Conventional LASIK is based upon the patient's eyeglass prescription.
 Custom LASIK takes into account not just the eyeglass prescription, but also other precise measurements of how each individual's eyes focus light.
 Two people can have the same eyeglass prescription but no two people have exactly the same wavefront or curvature maps of their eyes.
 With custom laser vision correction, these more sophisticated measurements and more refined treatments are used to achieve a more accurate correction, in many cases better than 20/20 vision with reduced risks.
 Also, many patients who were once told they could not have their vision corrected in the past because of large pupils or unusual prescriptions may now safely have vision correction with custom LASIK.

 Above: In the middle is a typical eye prescription used for conventional laser vision correction.
 On the left and right are curvature and wavefront maps that can be used to more accurately customize laser vision treatment and results.
 Wavefront-optimized custom laser treatments the vision correction by taking into account measurements of the curvature of each individual eye.

 Conventional laser treatments applied to the steeper side areas of the cornea are less effective since some of the cool laser pulses to these areas are reflected or spread out (see diagram below)

-Wavefront-optimized treatments using Perfect Pulse™ technology add additional pulses to the steeper side areas of each cornea to achieve improved safety and precision.
+Wavefront-optimized treatments using Wavefront Optimized Ablation Profile™ technology add additional pulses to the steeper side areas of each cornea to achieve improved safety and precision.
 Many of our patients tell us that the quality of their vision actually improved after this form of custom laser treatment with better than 20/20 results.